nirabyte/Setup-Virtualization-in-Linux/README.md

-# Setting up Virtual Machines in QEMU on Arch Linux
+# Setting up Virtual Machine in QEMU with virt manager on Arch Linux

 chmod it before running